 Average Time to Hike the Appalachian Trail: What to Expect

 The Appalachian Trail spans over 2,190 miles from Georgia to Maine, making it one of the world’s most iconic long-distance hiking challenges.
 For thru-hikers attempting to complete the entire trail in a single season, the average time to hike the Appalachian Trail typically falls between 5 to 7 months.
-Still, this timeframe can vary significantly based on individual fitness levels, experience, weather conditions, and personal goals.
+Even so, this timeframe can vary significantly based on individual fitness levels, experience, weather conditions, and personal goals.

 Key Factors Influencing Hiking Duration